Best Business Podcasts for Entrepreneurs

 5. HBR IdeaCast

 The HBR IdeaCast podcast needs no introduction.
-Each week, the fine folks over at Harvard Business Review put out a new episode of the show, which features the best and brightest minds in the business world.
+Each week, folks over at Harvard Business Review put out a new episode of the show, which features the best and brightest minds in the business world.

 6. The GaryVee Audio Experience

 Gary Vaynerchuk is a CEO, investor, speaker, and vlogger who’s the host of The GaryVee Audio Experience podcast, which has an impressive catalog of almost 2,000 episodes to date.
-(If you’ve never heard about Gary, take a few minutes to read about his background; it’s worth it!)
+(If you’ve never heard about Gary, take a few minutes to read about his ventures; it’s worth it!)

 If you’re looking for an eclectic podcast hosted by someone who understands what it’s like to be you, this is a great place to start.
-Recent episodes focus on why it’s not worth wasting time for a bigger paycheck, why you should never fake who you are, and achieving the perfect blend of patience and tenacity.
+Past episodes focus on why it’s not worth wasting time for a bigger paycheck, why you should never fake who you are, and achieving the perfect blend of patience and tenacity.

 7. How I Built This